-The Canine First Aid course is a great way to understand some of the basic measures that can be taken.
+Our Canine First Aid Course is a great way to understand some of the basic measures that can be put into action.
 On completion of the course, you will be issued with a College certificate.

 You should have a genuine interest in dogs and should be keen to establish an understanding of canine first aid.

 The course covers many first aid procedures including scene assessment and barrier use, CPR and rescue breathing, choking, control of serious bleeding, shock management, spinal injury management, splinting for fractures and dislocations, bandaging minor wounds and more.

 Assessment is by observation of your practical performance throughout the day.